smart-office-uz/desktop-app/README.md

 ## Tasks

+- [] Focus on the app when user clicks on the tray icon
-- User staff id must be fetched via smart-office api
+- [] User staff id must be fetched via smart-office api
-- Refresh tokens must be handled
+- [] Refresh tokens must be handled
+- [] Clean up unnecessary crates
+- [] Add auth checks to all invoke() handlers
+- [] Save user session in tauri store
+- [] Add uzbek language support